nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="variable-dissociation"></a> Variable Dissociation

-A variable identified by its concept id can be dissociated from collections through a list of collection concept revisions similar to variable association requests.
+A variable identified by its concept id can be dissociated from collections similar to variable association requests.
+Future work:
+1. We still require a list of collection concept revisions to be passed in, even though only one collection revision is allowed in the list.

 ```
 curl -XDELETE -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/V1200000008-PROV1/associations -d \
-'[{"concept_id": "C1200000005-PROV1"},
+'[{"concept_id": "C1200000005-PROV1"}]'
-  {"concept_id": "C1200000006-PROV1"},
-  {"concept_id": "C1200000007-PROV1"}]'

-HTTP/1.1 400 BAD REQUEST
+HTTP/1.1 200 OK
 Content-Type: application/json; charset=UTF-8
 Content-Length: 168